Rich Oswald, L.P.C.

 Remember these coping tips as you navigate your ambiguous loss journey:

 It's important to validate your ambiguous loss.
 One way to do this is to write down everything in your life that has changed or will change due to your loss.
 Nothing is too small to include.
 Don't minimize your list, as that can short-circuit your journey.
 A list for a parental estrangement may include wedding dress shopping together, sending Mother's Day cards or holiday gifts, having inside jokes and more.
 The list for an incarcerated loved one may include lost holidays and milestones, vacations, daily conversations and physical intimacy.
 The list for a loved one suffering from dementia may include planned trips, sharing holidays, living in the same place and shared memories.
 When you are done with your list, share it with a trusted friend, family member or mental health counselor.

 During the grieving process, many people experience multiple emotions simultaneously.
 You can feel relieved to have your divorce finalized but saddened over the loss of the future you envisioned.
 A loved one's dementia diagnosis can make you distressed, even as you welcome the opportunity to spend more quality time together and continue to visit often.

-People aren't meant to carry their grief alone.
+People aren't meant to carry their emotions alone.
 Most need others to help them work through their feelings and move forward.
-Family members, friends, social support groups and your faith community are good resources to help you work through your grief.
-You may be able to find a support group focused on a particular type of ambiguous grief, such as divorce, estrangement, addiction or missing persons.
+Family members, friends, social support groups and your faith community are good resources to help you work through your feelings.
+You may be able to find a support group focused on a particular type of ambiguous loss, such as divorce, estrangement, addiction or missing persons.
 Professional counseling can help you explore your emotions and develop healthy coping skills.

-Feelings of loss and sadness due to ambiguous grief are valid.
-Talk with a professional mental health counselor if you have intense grief, anxiety or trouble performing daily tasks.
+Feelings of loss and sadness due to ambiguous loss are valid.
+Talk with a professional mental health counselor if you have anxiety or trouble performing daily tasks.
 There's nothing wrong with your reactions or emotions, but a counselor can help you live more freely.